Wednesday 4 October 1939

 Hitler orders the Reichstag to meet on that Friday, 6 October.

 United States Government: The Department of the Interior issues a press release from the "Bureau of Biological Survey."
-It states that foreign supplies of furs are in grave danger of being cut off by the war and that this might might cause certain American fur-producing animals to be "exterminated."
+It states that foreign supplies of furs are in grave danger of being cut off by the war and that this might cause certain American fur-producing animals to be "exterminated."
 It urges more effective "fur-animal conservation."

 American Homefront: The NY Yankees beat the Cincinnati Reds, 2-1, at Yankee Stadium in Game 1 of the 1939 World Series.